 BY OLIVE KEOGH / IRISH TIMES / SEPTEMBER 14TH 2017

-Antimicrobial coatings kill 99.99 per cent of harmful bacteria and fungi
+Antimicrobial coatings kill up to 99.97 per cent of harmful bacteria and fungi

 Antibiotic-resistant superbugs are fast becoming one of the biggest threats to human health globally.
 The bugs, which include familiar names such as MRSA and E.coli, are proving extremely difficult to eradicate and pose a major threat to human life, the environment and the food chain.
 Determined to stop these bugs in their tracks is young Irish company Kastus which has developed a pioneering antimicrobial treatment that can be used to coat glass and ceramics or added to plastics and paint.
-The coating has a proven 99.99 per cent kill rate against harmful bacteria, fungi and antibiotic-resistant superbugs.
+The coating has a kill rate proven up to 99.97 against harmful bacteria, fungi and antibiotic-resistant superbugs.

 Kastus’s product can be applied during or after manufacture and the process involves spray-coating and heat-sealing the layer on to a surface to form a hard top layer.
 The coating uses a patent-pending zeolite – a mineral that can be readily dehydrated and rehydrated – and other active ingredients to achieve high bacteria kill rates without toxicity or nasty byproducts.
 Most industrial coatings currently available to protect surfaces use antibiotics in some form, which serve only to raise human resistance.